gnachman/iterm2-website/source/_includes/documentation-shell-integration.md

 #### Triggers
 For some users, installing a login script on every host they connect to is not an option.
 To be sure, modifying root's login script is usually a bad idea.
 In these cases you can get the benefits of shell integration by defining triggers.
-There are two relevant triggers: *Report Host &amp; User* and *Report Directory*
+The following triggers are of interest:

+  * Report User &amp; Host
+  * Report Directory
+  * Prompt Detected

 Use these triggers to tell iTerm2 your current username, hostname, and directory.
 Suppose you have a shell prompt that looks like this: